 Although lower speed limits are posted in construction zones, some drivers will not adhere to those limits.
 Truck drivers are no exception.
 They may be in a rush to make a delivery deadline or believe that since there are no construction workers on the road, they can safely carry on at the regular highway speed.

 Sometimes the actual condition of the roadway itself is a problem.
 If the road or highway is poorly maintained and potholes or larger holes exist, speeding over them can cause a truck to pull one way or another.
 If there is debris on the road from a prior accident that wasn’t cleared properly, if another truck lost part of a load, or if a truck driver is driving too fast to see what is happening on the roadway in front of him, his attempts to avoid the obstacles may cause an accident.

 Common Injuries in Speeding Truck Accidents

 Injuries requiring extensive medical care can result in long-term physical or mental issues.
-These are common after an accident with a speeding truck.
+These are common after a speeding truck accident.
 The most common injuries include:

 - Back injuries